clarkmcc/go-hubspot/generated/v3/communications_status/docs/StatusApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiPostCommunicationPreferencesV3SubscribeSubscribeRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiSubscribeRequest struct via the builder pattern

 Name | Type | Description  | Notes